Is Mainstream Treatment for ADHD in Adults Dangerous?By Kim Crawford, M.D. Last updated: March 24, 2023

 Who develops adult ADHD?
 Every adult who has ADHD has probably had it as a child.
 Some may have been diagnosed and known it.
 However, some adults may not have been diagnosed when they were younger and only find out later in life due to having “life issues” crop up, which will be discussed below.

 While many children with ADHD do outgrow it, about 60% still have it as adults.
 Adult ADHD affects men and women equally.
 Many questions of late-onset ADHD remain incompletely answered, and further research is necessary to understand better and explain the etiology and development of this late-onset disorder.
+One very important thing we are noticing, and reporting: CIRS patients all have difficulty concentrating and often come to me on Adderall.

 What are Adult ADHD Symptoms?